sraboy/rapidtest/Readme.md

 ### License

-The `master` branch is optionally "public domain" or [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+Unless otherwise noted (e.g. `debug.h` is MIT), the `master` branch is optionally "public domain" or [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
 Other than that, beware, because I may have committed borrowed testing code under any arbitrary license.